houcemeddinechouket/Kubernetes/Kubernetes Interview Questions/Kubernetes Interview Questions.md

 - Kubelet is a service in the Kubernetes cluster that runs on each node.
 It communicates with the master component and ensures that the containers described in pods are running and healthy.
 #### 9. What is etcd in Kubernetes?

-- etcd is a key-value store that is used as the backend for the Kubernetes cluster management.
+- Etcd is a key-value store that is used as the backend for the Kubernetes cluster management.
 It stores all of the cluster data, such as the current state of the objects and the desired state specified by the administrators.
 #### 10. What is a label in Kubernetes?

 - A label is a key-value pair attached to objects, such as pods, in Kubernetes.
 Labels are used to organize and select subsets of objects, such as to identify which pods belong to a particular application.